mirayden/UdpReader/README.md

 # UdpReader
-Example how to read a UDP packages.
+Example how to send and to recieve UDP packages.